-Featuring Amit Seru, the Steven and Roberta Denning Professor of Finance at Stanford University
+Featuring Amit Seru, Steven and Roberta Denning professor of Finance, Stanford University.

-Featuring Maureen O’Hara, the Robert W. Purcell Professorship of Management at Cornell University
+Featuring Maureen O’Hara, Robert W. Purcell professor of management, Cornell University

 The Markets Have Been Rocked!
 Where are the Headed?

-Moderated by Reena Aggarwal, Robert E. McDonough Professor of Business Administration, professor of finance, and director of the Center for Financial Markets and Policy, the panel included Michael J. Mauboussin, Head of Conciliant Research at Counterpoint Global, Author of three books, and Adjunct Professor, Columbia Business School (C’86, P’17, ’19); Nancy Flanagin Doyle, Founder of The Doyle Group, Consultant and Author, CFA (C’86, P’22); Guy Adami, Original Member of CNBC’s Fast Money (B’86, P’21, ’22, ’23); and Kathleen Murphy, President, Personal Investing, Fidelity Investments.
+Moderated by Reena Aggarwal, Robert E. McDonough Professor of Business Administration, professor of finance, and director, Center for Financial Markets and Policy.
+The panel included Michael J. Mauboussin (C’86, P’17, ’19), head of Conciliant Research, Counterpoint Global, author of three books, and adjunct professor, Columbia Business School; Nancy Flanagin Doyle (C’86, P’22), founder, The Doyle Group, consultant and author, CFA; Guy Adami (B’86, P’21, ’22, ’23), original member, CNBC’s Fast Money; and Kathleen Murphy, president, personal investing, Fidelity Investments.